-There’s no shortage of luxury hotels on the Maldives, but this one is hard to beat.
+There’s no shortage of luxury hotels in the Maldives, but this one is hard to beat.
 The minimalist luxury design is impeccable.
 All villas come with a private butler.
 You can stay in one the Maldives’ famous overwater bungalows.
 At Cheval Blanc Randheli, it will be one of the best overwater bungalows you’ll ever stay in.

 Best For Luxury: OZEN

 Our second luxury resort of choice is OZEN by Atmosphere.
 This resort found fame as the first to offer underwater dining in the Maldives.
-OZEN is stretches over two island connected by a bridge.
+OZEN stretches over two islands connected by a bridge.
 As you cross the bridge you’ll sting rays and baby sharks swimming past.
 Opt for a WIND Villa if you’d like the overwater bungalow experience.
 The EARTH Villa is best if you’d prefer to be on dry land.

 OZEN has a wonderful infinity pool.
 Head to ELENA spa for some high-class treatments.
 The dining options are seriously good.
 M62 is the underwater restaurant the hit the headlines when it opened.